 You can get better at scales, if you put in the time.

-Try to embrace the fact that you aren't playing scales and arpeggios the way you'd like to be playing them.
-This doesn't inherently have to be a bad thing.
+You're not playing scales and arpeggios the way you'd like to be playing them.
+Get used to it.
+It doesn't have to be a bad thing.
 It's just how things are.

 Remind yourself why you are practicing.
 Is it only to enjoy what you're already good at, or is it also to get better?

 Many piano student hate practicing scales and arpeggios.
 They are what make piano lessons stereotypically tedious and boring.
 Everyone knows this.
 So, why do piano teachers insist that you practice them?
 Do you actually have to practice scales?